This agreement must be read and agreed to before beginning any NetApp certification exam.

-Example: if a candidate earns the Professional-level NCDA cDOT certification on June 1, 2015, the expiration date for this certification is September 1, 2017 (27 months later).
-The candidate then earns the Specialist-level NCIE SAN cDOT certification on February 1, 2017 (which has an expiration date of May 1, 2019).
-The earning of the Specialist-level certification (NCIE SAN cDOT) extends the expiration date of the Professional-level certification (NCDA cDOT) to May 1, 2019.
+Example: if a candidate earns the Professional-level NCDA certification on June 1, 2023, the expiration date for this certification is June 1, 2025 (24 months later).
+If the candidate then earns the Specialist-level NCIE SAN certification on February 1, 2024 (which has an expiration date of February 1, 2026).
+The earning of the Specialist-level certification (NCIE SAN) extends the expiration date of the Professional-level certification (NCDA) to February 1, 2026.

 NetApp is committed to maintaining the credibility and value of the NetApp Certification Program (NCP) and the NCP brand.
 Individuals and organizations that commit exam fraud as described below undermine the value of the NCP for all participants.
 NetApp reserves the right to take action it deems appropriate against violators of the NCP Exam Security Policy.
 This benefits the credential holder in many ways:

 Exam fraud comes in many forms.
 The following are examples of actions that NetApp considers to be exam fraud; in any form, whether done with intent or knowledge:

 This list is not intended to be exhaustive.
 NetApp may take action in other circumstances where it deems that exam fraud has occurred, compromising exam security in any way.
 Actions may include revocation of your certification or barring you from future participation in the program.
 This policy may be updated from time to time without specific notice to you.
 NetApp asks that you review it regularly.